We hope you enjoy reading this article.

 • Track locations of children in real time.

 This monitoring app allows parents to monitor the usage of social networks.
-On an Android phone, Qustodio enables parents to track calls and SMSs on their child’s phone.
+Qustodio enables parents to track calls and SMSs on their child’s Android device.

 Parents can start with the free version.
 Qustodio has several premium plans that enable you to track a larger number of devices.